-- Strengthen the existing public interest community at the Law School by deepening student, staff, and faculty relationships
+- Strengthen the existing public interest community at the Law School by deepening students’ relationships with peers, faculty & staff, and alumni.

-- Develop students as service-oriented leaders by providing them with challenging new ways to think about and engage with the causes and communities they care about most
+- Develop students as service-oriented leaders by introducing them to new ways to think about and engage with the causes and communities they care about most.

-- Invite students to cultivate the kind of radical self-awareness necessary for truly impactful, empathy-driven advocacy, activism, and service
+- Invite students to cultivate the kind of self-awareness necessary for truly impactful, empathy-driven advocacy, activism, and service.

 - Ease the financial burden of law school by providing full-tuition scholarships and funded public interest summer employment.

 - Be an active member of a community dedicated to the personal and professional growth and support of public interest-minded students.

-- Desire to increase self-awareness and receive feedback from peers, staff, and faculty
+- Desire to receive feedback from peers, faculty & staff, and alumni.

 - Obtain and maintain eligible public interest summer employment during law school.

 - Obtain and maintain eligible public interest employment for a minimum of three years immediately following law school or a clerkship.

-Toll Scholars receive a full tuition scholarship for all three years of law school, as well as a generous stipend to fund unpaid public-sector internships for the summer bridging 2L and 3L.
-Toll Scholars must participate fully in the program’s curriculum, be active in the public interest community, remain enrolled at the Law School, stay in good academic standing, and commit to working in public interest for at least three years upon graduation.
+Toll Scholars receive a full-tuition scholarship for all three years of law school, as well as a generous stipend to fund unpaid public-sector summer employment.
+Toll Scholars must participate actively in the Law School’s public interest programs, be engaged members of the public interest community, remain enrolled at the Law School, stay in good academic standing, and commit to working in the public interest for at least three years upon graduation or following a clerkship.
 Adherence to these conditions is required to remain in the program.